 It’s an all too common issue for business owners – customers order a shipment but fall behind on submitting payment.
 Backed-up invoices can have a negative impact on your ability to work on the business and focus on growth.
-Also, too many account receivables may hurt your business’s ability to pay suppliers, day-to-day operating expenses, and even payroll.
-This is a vicious cycle since it can then have a negative impact on your business credit scores/indexes and, in some cases, the business owner’s personal credit.
-Once this happens when you try to get financing, new partnerships, better creditor/vendor terms, or leases you may be denied or paying much higher prices due to your risky credit status.
+Also, too many accounts receivables may hurt your business’s ability to pay suppliers, day-to-day operating expenses, and even payroll.
+This becomes a vicious cycle that can have a negative impact on business credit scores/indexes and, in some cases, a business owners personal credit.
+Once this happens when you try to get financing, new partnerships, better creditor/vendor terms, or leases you may be denied or paying much higher prices due to your new risky credit status.

 If you have a line of credit or a high enough overdraft account this could help your business when money isn’t flowing properly, or clients are not paying on time.
 With a line of credit available you can use it to stop credit issues from occurring when money is tight.
 Remember you need excellent (or at least good) business and possibly personal credit.
 Make sure to review your business and personal credit before applying for a line of credit with your business banker or a credit specialist.

 North Shore Advisory has a team of business credit experts who would be happy to offer a free credit review and provide insight into your business credit reports.